 It’s one thing to go see your favorite animals — monkeys, tigers, penguins, and more — but it’s completely different to be them.
 That’s the mission of SKYWILD: to balance an educational, exploratory experience with an athletic one that patrons of all ages can enjoy to better understand the animal kingdom.

 The Greensboro Science Center has seen every type of person on this course.
-Whether they are turning eight or 80, coming alone or with a group of friends, feeling confident or tentative, each visitor is in for an exhilarating learning experience — about animals, and themselves.
+Whether they are turning 8 or 80, coming alone or with a group of friends, feeling confident or tentative, each visitor is in for an exhilarating learning experience — about animals, and themselves.

 There’s a common misconception that the Greensboro Science Center caters almost exclusively to young children and their families during its daytime hours.
 While the staff has tried to inform the community otherwise, they’ve also realized that counterbalancing that idea required the Science Center to add new exhibits and activities that specifically cater to adolescents and adults.

-“Once students get to a certain age, you know 12, 13, 16, they kind of step away from the Science Center,” Director of the Greensboro Science Center Glenn Dobrogosz says.
+“Once students get to a certain age, you know, 12, 13, 16, they kind of step away from the Science Center,” Director of the Greensboro Science Center Glenn Dobrogosz says.
 “Or they don’t come back until they’re 30 with their own kids.
-So that whole demographic we wanted to bring back to the Science Center.”
+So we wanted to bring that whole demographic back to the Science Center.”

 Inspired by Brevard Zoo’s aerial park in Melbourne, Florida, SKYWILD is composed of beginner, intermediate, and advanced aerial challenge courses ranging from 12 to 45 feet above the ground.
 Purchase of a SKYWILD ticket includes access to all seven courses over a two-hour period and complimentary admission to the science center museum, zoo, and aquarium.